 Cardiac workload

 Cardiac workload, also known as myocardial workload, measures how much stress is put on the heart muscle.
-It is calculated with the following equation:
+The formula we use to calculate cardiac workload is:

 Taking a cardiac workload measurement at rest can be indicative of cardiovascular health.
 A person who is regularly active, for example, will typically have a lower cardiac workload versus someone who is sedentary.
 Cardiac workload can also increase transiently during exercise; however, it should decrease after stopping physical activity.